Last updated: 16/10/20

-No doubt in recent months you’ve been busy implementing new internal policies to ensure you’re GDPR-compliant, a necessity if you want to avoid the stringent penalties that come hand-in-hand with a data breach.
+No doubt that since May 2018, you've been busy getting used to the new processes you implemented due to the introduction of GDPR.
+This has been so important to all organsations who want to avoid the stringent penalties that come hand-in-hand with a data breach.
 But now that the post-GDPR hysteria has died down, it’s a good time to remember that there are other risks that charities must now consider if they’re going to survive the digital revolution.

 It’ll come as no surprise that charities are facing increasing amounts of risk as the world enters the digital age.
 Sadly, it’s not just the risk of fire, flood and theft that charities have to consider anymore – now they also have to worry about malware, phishing, DoS, MITM, and any number of other different types of cyber attack that have cropped up over the past few years.

 Unfortunately, charities can be particularly susceptible to cyber attacks, as they tend to store sensitive client data that can make them a particularly attractive prospect to opportunistic hackers.
-In fact, government research shows that 73 per cent of charities with incomes of over £5 million have been victims of cybercrime in the past year.
+In fact, government research shows that 73 per cent of charities with incomes of over £5 million were victims of cybercrime in 2018.
 And once you’ve factored in the reputational damage of a data breach (as well as the financial impact), it’s clear that the costs of a cyber attack are incredibly high.

 With this in mind, here are 4 tips to protect your charity from a potential crisis.